twabi/Team-291-Frontend/README.md

 Similarly, it allows the mechanic to register on the platform and be able to receive sos alerts from stranded drivers in need of assistance.

-## Technologies Used
+### Technologies Used
 ReactJs (Frontend), GraphQL & MongoDB (Backend)

-## React hooks
+### React hooks
 This project used React hooks almost in each component, as such, here's a short tutorial in React hooks.

-#### What is Hooks?
+#### What is Hooks
 These are just some set of in-built React functions that help with state management in a functional component.
 The choice of functional components over class components is an easy one.
 Functional components have multiple advantages, some being:
 1.  improved code re-use
 2. Better code composition
 3. Custom hooks can be easily shared with other components
 4. Functional components reduce complexity of code

 The advantages could vary from developer to developer, but no matter, Hooks are better.
 Now let's dive into some of the hooks implemented in this Project.